+In 2021, Moldova became an observer in the European Migration Network.

+Moldova was awarded EU candidate status on 23 June 2022.

 Russia's war of aggression against Ukraine is having severe spill-over effects on Moldova.
-Since 24

-February 2022, almost half a million refugees have entered Moldova, of which roughly 90 000 have remained.
+Since 24 February 2022, over 740,000 refugees have entered Moldova, of which roughly 89 000 have remained.
 The EU has been mobilising several strands of assistance since the outbreak of the war (humanitarian, border and migration management, security, energy, trade).
 In parallel, the programmed assistance is being re-purposed to strengthen Moldova's resilience.
-Transfers of vulnerable people are also taking place from Moldova to the EU.
+Transfers of vulnerable people are also taking place from Moldova to the EU, under the Solidarity Platform, coordinated by the Commission.
+Since March 2022 Member States, Norway, Liechtenstein, Switzerland, and Iceland made pledges to welcome 17 870 people transiting Moldova.
+Out of the pledges made so far, a total of 2 507 persons have been transferred (including 249 by Lithuania on a bilateral basis) to the EU from Moldova, mostly via air (charters and commercial flights), within the agreed workflow in cooperation with UNHCR, IOM and the support of EUAA.
+In order to support transfers, DG NEAR is running a programme implemented by IOM Moldova entitled "Supporting Protection, Transit, Voluntary and Informed Return and Reintegration of Eastern Partnership Citizens and Third Country Nationals affected by the conflict in Ukraine" with a budget of €15 million for a duration of 36 months (having stared retraoactively on 24 February 2022).

-Necetic and upcoming e vents 30 September 2019 Association Council 15 October 2019 EU-Moldova Joint Readmission Committee, Brussels 14 November 2019 JLS Subcommittee 24 September 2020 JLS Subcommittee 19 February 2020 EU-Moldova Association Committee 18 November 2020 EU-Moldova Joint Readmission Committee 12 October 2021 (VTC) Justice, Freedom and Security Sub- committee 28 October 2021 EU-Moldova Association Council 2 - 3 March 2022 Visit of HRVP Borrell and Commissioner Varhelyi to Moldova 3 March 2022 Visit of Commissioner Lenarcic to Moldova 12 May 2022 Visit of Commissioner Johansson to Moldova 17 June 2022 EU-Moldova Association Committee
+30 September 2019 Association Council

+15 October 2019 10 th EU-Moldova Joint Readmission Committee, Brussels

+14 November 2019 JLS Subcommittee

+24 September 2020 JLS Subcommittee

+19 February 2020 EU-Moldova Association Committee

+18 November 2020 11 th EU-Moldova Joint Readmission Committee 12 October 2021 (VTC) Justice, Freedom and Security Sub- committee 28 October 2021 EU-Moldova Association Council 2 - 3 March 2022 Visit of HRVP Borrell and Commissioner Varhelyi to Moldova 3 March 2022 Visit of Commissioner Lenarcic to Moldova 4 May 2022 PEC Charles Michel visit to Moldova 12 May 2022 Visit of Commissioner Johansson to Moldova 17 June 2022 EU-Moldova Association Committee 19 October 2022 Human Rights Dialogue 20 October 2022 EU Support Hub for Internal Security and Border Management: thematic focus of Trafficking in Human Beings Measures taken to protect persons fleeing the war in Ukraine and for the cooperation with the EU Antitrafficking Coordinator, 20 October 2022 JLS Subcommittee 10-11 November 2022 PEP Roberta Metsola visit to Moldova 7 February 2023 EU-Republic of Moldova Association Council Discuss EU-Moldova relations against the background of Moldova's EU candidate country status, exchange views on global and regional challenges, including the negative impact of Russia's aggression against Ukraine.